Bat: Social structure

 Several species have a fission-fusion social structure, where large numbers of bats congregate in one roosting area, along with breaking up and mixing of subgroups.
-Within these societies, bats are able to maintain long-term relationships.
+Within these societies, long-term relationships form despite the fluidity of grouping.
 Some of these relationships consist of matrilineally related females and their dependent offspring.
-Food sharing and mutual grooming may occur in certain species, such as the common vampire bat (Desmodus rotundus), and these strengthen social bonds.
+Food sharing and mutual grooming is known to occur in species like the common vampire bat (Desmodus rotundus).
+Homosexual fellatio has been observed in the Bonin flying fox (Pteropus pselaphon) and the Indian flying fox (Pteropus medius), though the function and purpose of this behaviour is not clear.

 Communication

-Bats are among the most vocal of mammals and produce calls to attract mates, find roost partners and defend resources.
-These calls are typically low-frequency and can travel long distances.
+Bats produce calls to attract mates, find roost partners and defend resources.
+These calls are typically low-frequency and wide-travelling.
+Species like Daubenton's bat (Myotis daubentonii) are capable of lowering their vocal range in a matter similar to a death growl, which they use in conflict with other individuals.
 Mexican free-tailed bats are one of the few species to "sing" like birds.
-Males sing to attract females.
-Songs have three phrases: chirps, trills and buzzes, the former having "A" and "B" syllables.
-Bat songs are highly stereotypical but with variation in syllable number, phrase order, and phrase repetitions between individuals.
+Males sing to attract females and their songs consist of chirps, trills and buzzes, the first of which has distinct "A" and "B" syllables.
+Bat songs are highly stereotypical but differ in syllable number, phrase order, and phrase repetitions between individuals.
 Among greater spear-nosed bats (Phyllostomus hastatus), females produce loud, broadband calls among their roost mates to form group cohesion.
-Calls differ between roosting groups and may arise from vocal learning.
+Roosting groups have their own distinct calls and these and may arise from vocal learning.

-In a study on captive Egyptian fruit bats, 70% of the directed calls could be identified by the researchers as to which individual bat made it, and 60% could be categorised into four contexts: squabbling over food, jostling over position in their sleeping cluster, protesting over mating attempts and arguing when perched in close proximity to each other.
+In a study on captive Egyptian fruit bats, 70% of the directed calls could be identified by the researchers as to which individual bat made it, and 60% could occurred in four contexts: fights over food, quarreling for a sleeping position, female aggression toward amorous males and arguing between perched neighbours.
 The animals made slightly different sounds when communicating with different individual bats, especially those of the opposite sex.
-In the highly sexually dimorphic hammer-headed bat (Hypsignathus monstrosus), males produce deep, resonating, monotonous calls to attract females.
+In the highly sexually dimorphic hammer-headed bat (Hypsignathus monstrosus), males display to females with a "deep, resonating, monotonous call".
 Bats in flight make vocal signals for traffic control.
 Greater bulldog bats honk when on a collision course with each other.

 Bats also communicate by other means.
-Male little yellow-shouldered bats (Sturnira lilium) have shoulder glands that produce a spicy odour during the breeding season.
-Like many other species, they have hair specialised for retaining and dispersing secretions.
-Such hair forms a conspicuous collar around the necks of the some Old World megabat males.
+Male little yellow-shouldered bats (Sturnira lilium) use a spicy odour secreted from their shoulder glands during the breeding season, retained and spread by specialised hairs.
+These hairs exist in other species, which are noticeable as collars around the necks in some Old World megabat males.
 Male greater sac-winged bats (Saccopteryx bilineata) have sacs in their wings in which they mix body secretions like saliva and urine to create a perfume that they sprinkle on roost sites, a behaviour known as "salting".
-Salting may be accompanied by singing.
+The bats may sing while salting.